lab-cosmo/chemiscope/docs/src/getting-started/index.rst

 ===============

-This manual presents an overview of how to use the Chemiscope viewer in its standard implementations, including the web tool and the Jupyter widget.
+This manual presents an overview of how to use the Chemiscope viewer in its standard implementations, including the web tool and the notebook widget.
 It does not discuss in detail how to build a low-dimensional representation of a chemical dataset - chemiscope is primarily a visualization tool, but it also offers functionality to for dataset exploration based on automatically computed structural representations.